jesbu1/hidio/README.md

 ## Installation
 This repo was developed with Python 3.6.
 You can run the following commands to install the hidio repo and its ALF dependency.
+It's important to `pip install -e .` before `pip install -e alf`.
 ```
 git clone --recursive https://github.com/jesbu1/hidio
 cd hidio
+pip install -e .
 pip install -e alf
-pip install -e .
 ```

 In order to run on the SocialRobot environments (GoalTask/KickBall), you must